Acebond/acebond.github.io/posts/2025-06-18-ntlm-relaying-tips-and-tricks.md

 ### via RPC Methods (PetitPotam, ShadowCoerce, DFSCoerce, SpoolSample, etc.)
 [Coercer](https://github.com/p0dalirius/Coercer) is your best bet.
 It covers many of the PoCs discovered into a single well tested tool.
 It also works well using a SOCKS5 proxy.
 Remember to use the `--auth-type {smb,http}` flag because in many cases you want HTTP.

 The Windows WebClient service can be used to determine if coerced auth via WebDAV (HTTP) will work.
-Any Domain User can determine if that service is running to find good potental relay victums.
+Any Domain User can determine if that service is running to find good potential relay victims.
 - Linux: <https://github.com/Hackndo/WebclientServiceScanner>
 - Linux: <https://github.com/Pennyw0rth/NetExec>
 - Windows: <https://github.com/MorDavid/SharpWebClientScanner>